15 Fence Lighting Ideas With Post & Rail Designs

 • Hooks: There are two types of hooks you can consider as alternatives for nails, including gutter hooks and adhesive hooks.
 The former is an S-shaped hook that is considered a popular choice in the market.
 Conversely, the latter is a peel-and-stick hook that you can use on any flat surface.

 • Staples: This nail alternative is a good material to use if you want a more stable installation on the fence, and you can easily remove them using pliers when needed.
-The downside, though is that you will create two small pinholes on the fence, and if you have a concrete or metal fence, this might not work well.
+The downside, though is that you will create two small pinholes on the surface, and if you have a concrete or metal fence, this might not work well.

 • Glue gun: Another nail alternative is a glue gun, which will help you avoid the need to drill holes in your fence and walls.
 While this option may work well, you won’t be able to avoid glue residue in the process.